 I'm an art historian, curator, and educator living and working in New York City.
 I earned my Ph.D. in art history at the Graduate School and University Center, City University New York in 2013.
 My area of specialization is the art of the United States post-WWII, with an emphasis on west coast art in the 1950s, '60s, and '70s.
 My secondary specialization is photography.
 I began my career at the Aperture Foundation and was the Beaumont and Nancy Newhall Curatorial Fellow at the Museum of Modern Art in 2007-2008.

-My recent book, Welcome to Painterland: Bruce Conner and the Rat Bastard Protective Association (University of California Press, 2016), came out in August.
-In it, I examine the art-making activities of an inflammatory, close-knit community of artists living and working together in a building they dubbed Painterland in the Fillmore neighborhood of San Francisco in the late 1950s and 1960s.
-They called themselves the Rat Bastard Protective Association (RBPA), a name coined by founding member Bruce Conner.
+My recent book, Welcome to Painterland: Bruce Conner and the Rat Bastard Protective Association (Oakland: University of California Press, 2016), examines the art-making activities of a close-knit community of artists living and working in a building they dubbed Painterland in San Francisco in the late 1950s.
+They called themselves the Rat Bastard Protective Association, a name coined by founding member Bruce Conner.